droglenc/NCMTH107/resources/Syllabus-Current.md

 [^1]: I believe the research (e.g., [here](http://www.medicaldaily.com/why-using-pen-and-paper-not-laptops-boosts-memory-writing-notes-helps-recall-concepts-ability-268770){:target="_blank"}, [here](http://www.pbs.org/wgbh/nova/next/body/taking-notes-by-hand-could-improve-memory-wt/){:target="_blank"}, and [here](http://www.lifehack.org/articles/featured/writing-and-remembering-why-we-remember-what-we-write.html){:target="_blank"}) that suggests that you are more likely to remember concepts if you hand-write those concepts down, rather than copy-and-pasting or typing the text.

 [^2]: General advice for how much time should be spent outside of class for each hour inside of class can be found, among many, [here](https://www.collegeparentcentral.com/2010/02/is-your-college-student-investing-enough-time-studying/){:target="_blank"}, [here](http://classroom.synonym.com/ratio-studying-class-time-college-1075.html){:target="_blank"}, [here](https://www.usu.edu/asc/studysmart/pdf/estimating_study_hours.pdf){:target="_blank"}, and [here](http://collegelife.about.com/od/academiclife/f/How-Much-Time-Should-I-Spend-Studying-In-College.htm){:target="_blank"}.

+[^DistractionAids]: Also see the following resources for other apps that may help you eliminate distractions from your devices ... [here](https://georgehalachev.com/2019/01/15/7-apps-that-will-help-you-beat-procrastination/), [here](https://www.careercontessa.com/advice/best-apps-chronic-procrastinator/), [here](https://highschoolhints.com/6-apps-that-will-stop-your-procrastinating/), or [here](https://remotebliss.com/procrastination-apps/).